-Starlight Glimmer gets a surprise when the Cutie Map not only summons her for a change, sending her right to the Royal Palace of Canterlot itself, but her alone.
+Starlight Glimmer gets a surprise when the Cutie Map not only summons her, sending her right to the Royal Palace of Canterlot itself, but her alone.
 On arriving at Canterlot, she immediately picks up on trouble between the two sisters; noticing that both of them are inadvertently hurting the feelings of the other by not acknowledging the hard work they do.
 She confronts them both one morning to have them explain how they feel about that, but this only prompts the sisters to get into a heated argument in which they both believe their own job is extremely difficult while the other one has it “so easy”.
 Eventually, going with a gut decision, Starlight casts a spell to switch their Cutie Marks so that both will be forced to spend a day in the other one’s shoes to see what it’s like.
 Both sisters, believing themselves to be the one in the right, end up agreeing with it.
 Princess Luna expects an easy day where all she has to do is smile and be admired; yet learns the hard way about how emotionally exhausting it is to go the entire day being empathetic, understanding, and warm toward everypony without a moment to rest and ends up accidentally ruining a field trip fund raiser and scaring locals fearing Timberwolf attacks.
 She goes to bed physically exhausted and tormented by nightmares about her mistakes.
 Princess Celestia expects an easy night of simply watching Equestria and making ponies have “lovely dreams”, but gets struck by the isolation and loneliness of the position.
 When she ventures into the Dream Realm to try and help ponies with their nightmares, she ends up needing to help Starlight herself who is desperately fearful that failing to aid the two sisters will lead to the return of Nightmare Moon.
-Celestia moves to confront her…only to be shocked when she finds Starlight is also dreaming about an “evil version” of her named Daybreaker, the mere sight of whom leaves Celestia emotionally paralyzed.
+Celestia moves to confront her; only to be shocked when she finds Starlight is also dreaming about an evil version of her named Daybreaker, the mere sight of whom leaves Celestia emotionally paralyzed.
 Feeling alone and anxious, Celestia draws the sleeping Luna into the same dream for assistance, but when she reveals she can’t as Celestia alone has her special dream magic, the older sister flies into fear and despair at how she’s not as brave or strong as Luna.
 In response, Luna reassures her that after seeing what she had to go through all day she knows she’s strong enough to defeat Daybreaker, and, emboldened by her sister’s confidence, Celestia is able to destroy her and Nightmare Moon and end the nightmare.
 The two sisters awaken the next day with new appreciation for the all the work the other does and are now closer than ever.
 Starlight Glimmer’s flank glows, showing her job is done, only for Twilight Sparkle to teleport in and demand the entire story out of her.
 Luna quickly mutters that Celestia needs to fix the messes she made with the field trip and the Timberwolves before heading to bed for the morning.

 Pull up a chair for this one because I’m going to go on for a while.